rsonger/software-engineering-lab/_posts/2022-05-02-animations.md

 <input type="checkbox" class="checkbox inline"> Save the file and run the application with the `python test_2_6.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a red triangle on the left side of the screen and a blue triangle on the right side.

 In this application we create a new `Uniform` object and saves it to the application instance `self` for each value that we will want to use with a uniform variable.
-Then we can just reference the `Uniform` object and use its `uploadData` method when we want to apply its associated value in our `update` method.
+Then we can just reference the `Uniform` object and use its `upload_data` method when we want to apply its associated value in our `update` method.
 Note that the data MUST be uploaded BEFORE calling `glDrawArrays` or the shader program won't have access to it.

 ## Animations

 Until now, all of our test applications have used the `update` method to draw still images, which it does 60 times a second.
-Remember that in the application runtime lifecycle, the `update` method runs in a continuous loop that updates data and renders the image at 60 FPS (see the `run` method in the `Base` class).
+Remember that in the application runtime lifecycle, the `update` method runs in a continuous loop that updates data and renders the image at 60 FPS (see the `run` method in the `WindowApp` class).
 With static images, we get no real benefit from structuring our application in that way.
 The benefit comes when the images change in some way over time, which we will now learn how to do by creating animations.

 ### Clearing the Screen